skjha1/The-Leetcode-Sprint/README.md

 I might not always stick to a strict daily schedule due to other tasks, but you can expect new videos within about a week.

 **Pursose for this Repo:**
 ### Finding code for a problem online is easy.
-These Video explaination is in different way my goal is to show you visually how the code functions and how it can solve problems in the background using unit tests.
+These videos explain things in a unique way, aiming to visually demonstrate how the code works and solves problems behind the scenes with tests.
+Once you grasp it, explaining problems will be a piece of cake.
 Share this with your friend who's nervous about data structures and problem-solving.
+Cheers!

 |  Day  | Problem         |  Video Explained |  Code               | Unit test           |    Blog      | Handwritten Notes       |  Time complexity    | Space complexity|
 |-------|---------------- | ---------------  |   --------------    | ---------------     | ----------------          | --------------- | --------------- |  --------------- |